 8. Other stay-at-home moms constantly want to have playdates.
 Just like my Mom, they either don’t understand or believe that I work from home.
 Mostly, though, I’m grateful to have the work to fall back on because I find it difficult to explain that I don’t want to be their friend and I can’t stand their kids, and this makes running into them at the supermarket a little awkward.

 9. I’m constantly having to explain what I do:

 You don’t know your students?

-Everyone should be forced to attend a school.
+Every kid should be forced to attend an actual school.
 This cyber thing isn’t good for socialization.

 Some of my students are in the hospital or jail, so...

-1o.
-Personal hygiene has taken a back seat to, well, just about everything.
+10. Personal hygiene has taken a back seat to, well, just about everything.
 Days go by and the caterpillar on my face, otherwise known as my eyebrows, isn’t maintained and I don’t realize it until it starts to grow over my eyes.
 There are days where I don’t make it back upstairs after breakfast to brush my teeth until it’s almost lunchtime.
-I don’t remember the last time I worked out, and if I tried to think about it, I would break out in a sweat and count that as cardio.

 Three kids and many years later, I’ve only found one thing really staves off the complete chaos that is working from home: lower standards.
 Now if you’ll excuse me, it’s time for my weekly bath.

 Want some more funny?
 Sign up here to have it delivered right to your inbox...